metagov/gateway/metagov/README.md

 Plugins are located at [metagov/plugins](./metagov/plugins).
 Each plugin implements 1 or more of the following types of interfaces:

-1. Retrieve resource (example: get SourceCred value for user X)
-2. Perform async governance process (example: perform a vote on Loomio)
+1. Perform async governance process (example: perform a vote on Loomio)
-3. Perform action (example: suspend a user on Discourse)
+2. Perform action (example: suspend a user on Discourse)
-4. Listen to events (example: implement webhook received for OpenCollective events)
+3. Listen to events (example: implement webhook received for OpenCollective events)
-5. UI widget (possible TODO)

 ### API endpoints

-See the WIP auto-generated [Swagger API documentation](https://prototype.metagov.org/swagger/) for the Metagov Project's development instance.
+See the auto-generated [OpenAPI documentation](https://prototype.metagov.org/redoc/) for the Metagov Project's development instance.
 (Important: all the endpoints exposed under `/api/internal` are private and only accessible by the Driver on the local network.
 See deployment section for how to do this with Apache2.)

 ## Local Development